October 2, 2017 by The Citron Review

 The term for that is love.

 Charles Kaufmann is a writer, filmmaker, composer, and the founding director of The Longfellow Chorus, a professional non-profit performing arts organization in Portland, Maine.
 As a musician and writer, he often seeks to draw upon musical lyricism as a source of lyric expression in prose.
-He was twice a finalist in the Ithaca Choral Competition Contest, where he won second prize in 2007.
-His short stories appear on East of the Web and in Bound Off.
+He is currently working on a nonfiction novel based on the personal notebooks of Lucien Price, a journalist who wrote anonymous editorials for The Boston Globe between 1914 and 1964.